justingielen/TheLab/README.md

-"# TheLab"

 # The Lab

-Welcome to **The Lab**—a dynamic social development platform designed to connect athletes and coaches and enhance sports skill development through collaborative training, tailored drills and feedback, and interactive events.
-The Lab bridges the gap between sports coaching and modern technology, empowering athletes to train smarter, and enabling coaches to share their expertise effectively and with a wider audience.
+Welcome to **The Lab**—a dynamic social development platform designed to connect athletes and coaches to enhance sports skill development through collaborative & interactive events, and tailored remote drills and feedback. **The Lab** bridges the gap between sports coaching and modern technology, empowering athletes to train smarter and more enjoyably while enabling coaches to share their expertise more effectively and with a wider audience.

-Explore the live project here: [The Lab Website](https://justingielen.pythonanywhere.com)

 ---